Dawlish railway station: History

 The station was opened by the South Devon Railway on 30 May 1846.
 The wall with bricked up windows that can be seen in the car park is the remains of the engine house that used to power the trains while they were worked by atmospheric power from 13 September 1847 until 9 September 1848.
-At this time it was one of Isambard Kingdom Brunel's broad gauge railways.
+At this time, it was one of Isambard Kingdom Brunel's broad gauge railways.

 The station initially had just one platform on the landward side with a loop line closer to the sea, but a second platform was added to serve the loop line on 1 May 1858.
-The original wooden station and train shed was burnt down on 14 August 1873.
+The original wooden station and train shed burnt down on 14 August 1873.
 The South Devon Railway built a new station with the platforms connected by an iron bridge, roofed with glass.
 The principal buildings were constructed adjoining Station Road, and the booking office was fitted with pitch pine cornice and fittings.
-Star gas pendent lights were installed, and a lift for taking up luggage to the platform levels.
-The first-class waiting rooms were furnished with Brussels carpets and polished oak furniture.
+Star gas pendent lights were installed and a lift for taking up luggage to the platform levels.
+The first class waiting rooms were furnished with Brussels carpets and polished oak furniture.
 The contractor was Blatchford and Son of Tavistock and the cost was £4,000.
 The new station was opened on 12 April 1875.

 An unusual feature of the section of line running towards Teignmouth was the sudden 'dip' in the track that once existed, resulting from the demand by a local resident who did not wish to lose his view of the sea.

-The South Devon Railway was amalgamated into the Great Western Railway on 1 February 1876, and on 20 May 1892 the line was converted to standard gauge.
-The Great Western in turn was nationalised into British Railways on 1 January 1948.
+The South Devon Railway was amalgamated into the Great Western Railway on 1 February 1876 and the line was converted to standard gauge on 20 May 1892.
+The Great Western, in turn, was nationalised into British Railways on 1 January 1948.

-In 1937 the main span of the footbridge was rebuilt using girders removed from Park Royal & Twyford Abbey tube station in London.
+In 1937, the main span of the footbridge was rebuilt using girders removed from Park Royal & Twyford Abbey tube station in London.
 This was replaced again in 2013.

 The platforms have been extended several times to cope with the crowds and now nearly reach Coastguards' Footbridge, although the Exeter platform was shortened again in 1970.
-The decorative iron and glass canopies above the platforms were replaced by concrete beams and glass panels in 1961 but the glass has since been replaced by Perspex.
+The decorative iron and glass canopies above the platforms were replaced by concrete beams and glass panels in 1961, but the glass has since been replaced by perspex.
 Goods traffic was withdrawn on 17 May 1965.

 After a major storm in 2014 washed out the track bed and made an 80 m breach in the sea wall north of the station, plans were developed to reinforce and replace the sea wall around the station area.
 This work, which was expected to cost £80 million, started in 2020 and was largely completed in late summer 2022.
-During this time the sea wall walkway was raised to platform level and both platforms were resurfaced.
+During this time, the sea wall walkway was raised to platform level and both platforms were resurfaced.
 The platform lighting was also improved.
 An accessible footbridge, built to replace the previous at-grade crossing for passengers who can't use stairs, opened on 15 March 2024.